Vaccine Capacity Musical Chairs

 Let me know your thoughts on the state of non-COVID-19 vaccine manufacturing capacity.

-Devan has held roles of increasing responsibility in Business Development and Project Management leading key development and commercial programs for Pii for both the orals and injectables.
-With his leadership, Pii has built a world-class organization consistently characterized by superb customer experience.
-Over the years, Devan has used his knowledge and technical skills to play a vital role for the operations team, managing key initiatives for the Parenteral/Sterile business unit, including managing the overall scheduling and planning of all Aseptic Operations.
-His collaborative style when working with cross-functional teams across Pii’s business units and ability to anticipate problems before they occur as raised the role of project management to an artform.
+Devan has held roles of increasing responsibility in Project Management leading key development and commercial programs for Pii for both the orals and injectables.
+With his leadership, Pii has built a world-class Project Management Organization (PMO) consistently characterized by a superb customer experience.
+Over the years, Devan has used his knowledge and technical skills to play a vital role for the Operations team, managing key initiatives for the Parenteral/Sterile business unit, including managing the overall scheduling and planning of all Aseptic Operations.
+His collaborative style when working with cross-functional teams across Pii’s business units and ability to anticipate problems before they occur as raised the role of project management to an art form.
 Devan delivers a positive, outcomes-focused experience for our client-partners, from initial contact through successful completion of each project.

-Devan earned his Bachelors in Cell Biology and Molecular Genetics from the University of Maryland and a M.B.A. from Johns Hopkins University.
+Devan earned his Bachelors in Cell Biology and Molecular Genetics from the University of Maryland and an M.B.A. from Johns Hopkins University.